eredden/Veeder-Root-TLS-Socket-Library/README.md

 > 2312301351020402&&FB3B
 >```

 You can see that the start of header ``\x01``, end of transmission ``\0x3``, and the original command ``i10100`` have all been removed.
 Only the unique data is shown, and from here it can be split apart further to store the individual variables.
+For example, the first ten numbers here represent the date and time.

+Review the "VEEDER - ROOT SERIAL INTERFACE MANUAL for TLS-300 and TLS-350 UST Monitoring Systems and TLS-350R Environmental & Inventory Management System" manual for information about how this response data is structured for each function.

 # Using the TLS Client